rohanmaity123/docs/docs/what-is/index.md

-title: What is Glossary
+title: Glossary for Geeks

-# Geeks Glossary
+# Glossary for Geeks
-Technical terms used by geeks.
+Technical terms used by geeks, programmers and hackers.

 <br />